Otto Warmbier came home just in time to die

 Related: Otto Warmbier's Strange, Sad Trip

-“When Otto returned to Cincinnati late on June 13th he was unable to speak, unable to see and unable to react to verbal commands,” the family said.
+In their statement, the family said that "when Otto returned to Cincinnati late on June 13th he was unable to speak, unable to see and unable to react to verbal commands."

 Politicians condemned North Korea.